Scott Wu

-Scott Wu (born 1997) is an American entrepreneur who is co-founder of Cognition AI and Lunchclub.
-He is also a competitive programmer who won three gold medals (placing first in 2014) at the International Olympiad in Informatics (IOI) and came third place in the 2021 Google Code Jam.
+Scott Wu (born 10/07/1996) is an American entrepreneur.
+He is the co-founder of Cognition AI and Lunchclub.
+Wu is also a competitive programmer who won three gold medals (placing first in 2014) at the International Olympiad in Informatics (IOI) and took third place in the 2021 Google Code Jam.

 Early life and education

 Wu was born in 1997 in Louisiana to a Chinese immigrant family.
 He attended Baton Rouge Magnet High School.
 Growing up, he competed in competitions related to programming and mathematics, and won three gold medals (placing first in 2014) at the International Olympiad in Informatics.
 He also competed in Mathcounts and became individual champion in 2011.

-After high school, Wu attended Harvard University, where he graduated in 2019 with a B.A. in economics.
+After high school, Wu attended Harvard University for two years before dropping out.
 As an undergraduate at Harvard College, he was part of the team representing it in the 2016 International Collegiate Programming Contest (ICPC) which won a gold medal and came third place overall.

 Career

-From to 2014 to 2015, Wu worked as software engineer at Addepar.
+From 2014 to 2015, Wu worked as software engineer at Addepar.

 In 2017, Wu co-founded Lunchclub and was its CTO until 2022 when he left to pursue different interests.
 Wu was listed in 2020 edition of Forbes 30 Under 30 for co-founding Lunchclub.

 In 2021, Wu came third place in the 2021 Google Code Jam.

 In 2023, Wu co-founded Cognition AI which developed Devin AI.
 It raised $21 million in funding from Peter Thiel's Founders Fund.
+His wealth is estimated to be between $600 million and $1.6 billion, the latter being per Bloomberg.